Azure/azure-rest-api-specs/documentation/api-scenario/readme.md

 # API Scenario Documentation

-API Scenario is a YAML file defining RESTful API usage scenarios of your service with a series of API calls.
-API scenario can be used for service functional test, API quality validation and SDK/CLIs test generation.
+API Scenario is a YAML file defining RESTful API usage scenarios of your service with a sequence of API calls.
+API scenario can be used for service API functional test, API quality validation and SDK/CLIs test generation.

 ## Features

-- Simple to use: Intuitive step definition based on Swagger operations and examples.
+- Simple to use: Intuitive step definition based on Swagger operations or examples, describing parameters and expected responses with scoped variables.
 - ARM Template integration: Support creating external Azure resources with ARM Template and executing Azure Powershell or Azure CLI scripts with ARM Template deployment script.
 - Implementation independent: [oav](https://github.com/Azure/oav) is the default API scenario runner.
 More runners will be supported, like SDKs in different languages.